vadimkimmelman/vadimkimmelman.github.io/My research.md

 Sign languages use a lot of signs that can be considered metaphoric.
 Together with Maria Kyuseva, Yana Lomakina, and Daria Perova, I analyzed verbs of cognition and emotions in Russian Sign Language to describe metaphoric mechanism found in these signs.
 We claim that these mechanisms have direct parallels in spoken languages.
 Read a pre-final version of our paper here.

 With Anna Klezovich and George Moroz, we created a database and website of iconic patterns in nineteen sign languages and seven semantic fields in order to systematically study iconicity.
 The website can be found [here](https://sl-iconicity.shinyapps.io/iconicity_patterns/), and read our paper about it [here](\papers/Kimmelman Klezovich Moroz 2018 IPSL.pdf).
+UPD: unfortunately, the website is no longer available, but the paper and the whole annotated table is still accessible.

 ![](/img/iconicity.png)